githubckgoh1439/demo1/README.md

 ----------------------------------------------------------------------------------------

 Step-1.
-Download this mysql.zip from github and upload into docker-host-path where :
+Download this mysql.zip from github then unzip and upload into docker-host-path where :

 - /home/demo1/